CORD-CELL International Randomised Controlled Trial

 Phone: (03) 8572 3650

-Australia’s first clinical trial of stem cell infusion from cord blood as a possible treatment for cerebral palsy (CP) recruited in Melbourne.
-The study, led by the Murdoch Childrens Research Institute (MCRI) and took place at the Royal Children's Hospital in Melbourne, was the first step in a promising process that aimed to find out whether sibling cord blood infusion is both safe and efficacious for children with the condition.
+Australia’s first clinical trial of stem cell infusion from cord blood as a possible treatment for cerebral palsy (CP) was funded by the Cerebral Palsy Alliance Research Foundation and Cell Care.
+The study, led by the Murdoch Childrens Research Institute (MCRI), took place at the Royal Children's Hospital in Melbourne, and was the first step in a promising process that aims to find out whether sibling cord blood infusion is both safe and efficacious for children with the condition.

-The study has been approved by the The Royal Children’s Hospital Melbourne Human Research Ethics Committee and is listed on the Australian and New Zealand Clinical Trial Register.
+The study was approved by the The Royal Children’s Hospital Melbourne Human Research Ethics Committee and is listed on the Australian and New Zealand Clinical Trial Register.

 Email: info@cellcare.com.au